sraustein/zc/README.md

 The `$RANGE` control operation is a variation on the same general idea as the (BIND9-specific) `$GENERATE` control operation, but is, in the author's opinion, a bit easier both to use and to read.
-For all but the most esoteric uses, it takes three of four arguments:
+For all but the most esoteric uses, it takes three or four arguments:

 1. A format string to generate the name field of the resulting RRs.